DISCLOSURE AND BARRING SYSTEM (DBS)

 Once the umbrella body is happy with the application they will then submit it to DBS.

-If everything is okay with the application the trainee will receive an email to say that they have been issued with a DBS certificate.
+If everything is okay with the application the trainee will receive an email to say that they have been issued with an enhanced DBS certificate.
 The certificate will be sent to the trainee’s home address provided.

-The trainee must bring in their DBS certificate to show MIP when this has been issued.
+The trainee must bring in their enhanced DBS certificate to show MIP when this has been issued.